sparkflows/sparkflows-docs/docs/processors/Dataset/jdbc.rst

 JDBC
 ==========

-This node reads data from Relational Databases using JDBC
+This node reads data from Relational Databases using JDBC and creates a DataFrame from it

 Input
 ----------